ARobLar/Blog/README.md

 4. The client and server can be started in two ways:

-  A. Run the following command in the Blog project directory: "npm run start"
+  A. Run the following command in the Blog project directory (uses concurrently): "npm run start"
       - This will run the client application and the server simultaneously

   B. Enter the client directory and run command: "npm run dev" to start the client application